Qualifications and experience

 A traineeship is another way of receiving education firsthand in an aged care setting.
 This will mean that you ‘train on the job’ while still doing some study as well.
 After a 12 month period, you will complete a Certificate III in Individual Support.

-There are a number of short courses that are available to give entry-level knowledge into age care.
+There are a number of short courses that are available to provide students with entry-level knowledge of age care.
 This includes a Statement of Attainment in Aged Care, Statement of Attainment in Introduction to Aged Care, Statement of Attainment in Introduction to Home and Community Care, or TAFE Statement in Mental health awareness for workers in residential aged care.

 Community support worker/ lifestyle worker